Co-Principal Investigator, National Institute of Neurological Disorders and Stroke Repository

 Cristian was a postdoctoral and research associate at the Rockefeller University in New York, where he used anatomical, genetic, and behavioral techniques to characterize brain circuits underlying complex behaviors in mammals and to identify molecular markers for critical neurons within those circuits.
 Immediately prior to joining Coriell, Cristian established a similar program of study at the Monell Chemical Senses Center in Philadelphia.

-Born and raised in Chile, Cristian received his undergraduate and master's degrees in biochemistry at the Pontifical Catholic University of Chile and earned his doctorate degree in neuroscience from the Mount Sinai School of Medicine in New York.
+Born and raised in Chile, Cristian received his undergraduate and advanced degrees in biochemistry at the Pontifical Catholic University of Chile and earned his doctorate degree in neuroscience from the Mount Sinai School of Medicine in New York.